-With my mentors: Chris Germer Ph.D., a co-creator of the Mindful Self-Compassion curriculum (with Dr. Kristin Neff) and Dr. Dan Siegel - renowned child psychiatrist, author.
+With my mentors: Chris Germer Ph.D., a co-creator of the Mindful Self-Compassion curriculum (with Dr. Kristin Neff), and Dr. Dan Siegel - renowned child psychiatrist, best-selling author, and speaker.

 I was exhausted; my anxiety was through the roof.
 I felt hopeless.
 Ela showed me how many opportunities there are to save my energy.
 I finished the training restored and grounded, ready to take on new challenges.
 Now I have tools to keep myself sane :) Interestingly, my son is easier to manage now.”

 ...in an environment that is supportive, open, and accepting.
 I have learned so much and was able to get rid of my crazy thoughts that were making me feel miserable.
 Now I enjoy being a mom so much more and I know what to do to protect myself when things don’t go according to plan.”

 If strong means taking care of everyone else